tracim/tracim/README.md

 At this point, you have :

 * an installation of Tracim with its dedicated python3-ready virtualenv
-* a PostgreSQL/MySQL server and dedicated database
+* a PostgreSQL/MySQL server and dedicated database (if you don't use sqlite)

 What you have to do now is to configure the application and to initialize the database content.